nolepointer/SecretFunction/README.md

     $ javac *

-Then run the driver class with one argument N, with N representing all combinations of prime numbers less than N
+Now run the driver class with one argument N, with N representing all combinations of prime numbers less than N

     $ java AdditiveFunctionTesterDriver 100
     $ Secret is an additive function!